Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Introduction

-In this article, we will construct solutions that describe self-gravitating solitons in the Einstein-NLSM coupled to $\omega$-mesons.
-These solutions describe regular baryonic tubes and generalize the solutions presented in Ref. \cite{Barriga:2023jam} in flat space-time.
-Furthermore, using the maximal embedding Ansatz in the exponential representation, we will show that the solutions are robust to including an arbitrary number of flavors.
-To achieve this, we will rely on the following articles: \cite{gravtube1} and \cite{gravtube2}, where the authors managed to construct self-gravitating superconducting tubes and parallel waves in the $SU(2)$ Einstein-NLSM.
-Finally, we will study the flat limit of these solutions, showing that the binding energy is a decreasing function of the flavor number, emphasizing that the predictions of the model are improved when we consider more than two flavors.
+In this article, we construct solutions that describe self-gravitating solitons in the $SU(N)$ Einstein-NLSM coupled to $\omega$-mesons.
+These solutions describe regular baryonic tubes, and generalize the flat space-time solutions presented in Ref. \cite{Barriga:2023jam}.
+Furthermore, using the maximal embedding Ansatz in the exponential representation, we demonstrate that these solutions are robust to the inclusion of an arbitrary number of flavors.
+To achieve this, we will build upon the frameworks established in Refs. \cite{gravtube1, gravtube2}, where self-gravitating superconducting tubes and parallel waves in the $SU(2)$ Einstein-NLSM were constructed.
+Finally, we will study the flat limit of these solutions, showing that the binding energy is a monotonically decreasing function of the flavor number, underscoring that the physical predictions of the model systematically improve when considering more than two flavors.

+We will demonstrate that, although the fully coupled system—particularly the $\omega$-meson sector for an arbitrary $N > 2$ in a curved background—ultimately requires the numerical integration of the governing differential equations, the highly symmetric Ansatz on the pionic sector is far from arbitrary.
+It is precisely this geometric simplification that allows us to extract exact analytical expressions for fundamental quantities such as the topological charge, the energy density, and the functional dependence of the binding energy on $N$.
+Furthermore, we will show that a completely analytical solution exists for an arbitrary number of flavors in the region where the $\omega$-mesons vanish; that is, when the tubes are supported purely by the pionic matter field.
+Our overarching goal is to push the analytical boundaries of hadronic tube constructions as far as possible before resorting to numerical methods.

 This paper is organized as follows: In Section II, we introduce the $SU(N)$ Einstein-NLSM coupled to $\omega$-mesons.
-In Section III, we construct analytical solutions describing self-gravitating tubes and discuss their main physical properties.
-In section IV, we show the flat limit of our solutions and how the inclusion of the $\omega$-mesons together with a flavor number greater than two allows for a reduction of the binding energy.
-Finally, in Section V, we present the conclusions and perspectives.
+In Section III, we construct semi-analytical solutions describing self-gravitating tubes and discuss their main physical properties.
+In Section IV, we analyze the flat limit of our solutions and show how the inclusion of $\omega$-mesons, together with a flavor number greater than $2$, allows for a systematic reduction of the binding energy.
+Finally, in Section V, we present our conclusions and perspectives.

-\section{General relativity in the presence of $\pi$- and $\omega$-mesons}
+\section{General Relativity in the presence of $\pi$ and $\omega$ mesons}